Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 A total of twenty (20) credits as follows:

-1. Philosophy 200 (Critical Reasoning)
+1. PHIL 200 (Critical Reasoning)

-2. One 300-level course or above
+2. One 300-level PHIL course or above

-3. Three additional courses at any level (no more than one 100 level course can count toward the minor).
+3. Three additional PHIL courses at any level (no more than one 100 level course can count toward the minor).
 Humanities 201 (Philosophy track) may be counted as one of those courses.

 Printed from: https://catalog.rhodes.edu/programs-study/philosophy/requirements-minor-philosophy